Dynamic Reconfiguration of Mission Parameters in Underwater Human-Robot Collaboration: Methodology

 \subsubsection{FSM-based Gesture to Instruction Decoder}

 An FSM-based deterministic model is used for efficient gesture-to-instruction mapping.
-As illustrated in Fig.~\ref{Fsm}, the transitions between instruction-tokens are defined as functions of gesture-tokens based on the rules defined in Fig. \ref{ins_map}.
-Here, we impose an additional constraint that each gesture-token has to be detected for $15$ consecutive frames for the transition to be activated.
-This constraint adds robustness to missed or wrong classification for a particular gesture-token.
-Additionally, it helps to discard noisy tokens caused when diver changes from one hand gestures to the next.
+As illustrated in Fig.~\ref{Fsm}, the transitions between instruction tokens are defined as functions of gesture tokens based on the rules defined in Fig. \ref{ins_map}.
+Here, we impose an additional constraint that each gesture token has to be detected for $15$ consecutive frames for the transition to be activated.
+This constraint adds robustness to missed or wrong classification for a particular gesture token.
+Additionally, it helps to discard noisy tokens which may be detected when the diver changes from one hand gesture to the next.
 Furthermore, since the mapping is one-to-one, it is highly unlikely that a wrong instruction will be generated even if the diver mistakenly performs some inaccurate gestures because there are no transition rules other than the correct ones at each state.